-A unique mentored educational opportunity for C1, C2 and ST3
+A unique mentored educational opportunity for C1, C2 and ST3 (or equivalent)

 Do you want to develop specialist skills in multiple sclerosis?

 Research undertaken by Dr Riffat Tanveer has shown trainee neurologists largely feel unsupported in developing skills in this specialist area.